 Turmeric, the main spice in the Indian dish curry, is argued by many to be the most powerful herb on the planet at fighting and potentially reversing disease.
 The health benefits of turmeric are incredibly vast and very thoroughly researched.

 Currently, there are over 12,500 peer-reviewed articles published proving turmeric benefits, especially one of its renowned healing compounds, curcumin.
 Curcumin is the active ingredient in turmeric responsible for so many of its benefits.
-In fact, turmeric is even good for dogs thanks to this active ingredient.
+In fact, turmeric is even good for dogs thanks to this ingredient.

 This puts turmeric on top of the list as one of the most frequently mentioned medicinal herbs in all of science.
 It has a long history of use, particularly in Ayurvedic medicine and other traditional forms of medicine.
 Here’s what you need to know about turmeric and curcumin benefits and more.

 What Is Turmeric and Curmunin?